 Cap Badge: Worn centred on the front of the turban.
 The badge shall be locally modified at no cost to the public to provide a brooch fastener with which to fasten the badge to the turban;

-Kesh (Hair): Male cadets shall wear their hair tied in a knot at the crown of the head, and shall secure the hair of the beard under the chin, presenting a close to face, groomed appearance.
-Female cadets shall wear their hair styled in a bun at the rear of the head to facilitate the proper wearing of the Headdress;
+Kesh (Hair): Cadets shall wear their hair tied in a knot at the crown of the head, and shall secure the hair of the beard under the chin, presenting a close to face, groomed appearance.
+Cadets shall wear their hair styled in a bun at the rear of the head to facilitate the proper wearing of the Headdress;

 Kanga (Comb): Worn concealed in the hair;